Suffering from a Sports Injury? Our Physicians Want to Help You!

 - Secures a proper fit between the femur and tibia

 One of your first indications that you have a torn meniscus is intense and localized pain as well as swelling in the knee.
 The swelling usually occurs a day after the injury and is not always in the exact location of the pain.
 There are many other typical symptoms, too.

 - A locking or catching of your knee

 - Joint contracture

 Don’t leave the health of your knees up to chance.
-As a specialist in sports medicine and orthopedic surgery, Dr. McGraw has the experience, knowledge, aptitude, and training needed to help you address your pain in order to regain mobility.
-Contact him today.
-He can help you get back to living a normal life.
+As a specialist in sports medicine and orthopedic surgery, PPOA physicians have the experience, knowledge, aptitude, and training needed to help you address your pain in order to regain mobility.
+Contact us today.
+We can help you get back to living a normal life.

 Other Common Knee Sports Injuries

 ACL tears: ACL, or the anterior cruciate ligament is key to stabilizing your knee, and is often damaged while playing sports.
 The ACL does not have the ability to heal well on its own and may require surgical intervention to restore its stability.
 Your ACL is damaged, when your knee is forcibly twisted or forcibly hyperextended.
 These injuries are common in sports that require athletes to change direction quickly, stop suddenly, or that present an opportunity for them to jump or land incorrectly.